walterbender/Syllabi/iam.md

 solutions.

-During the Solid phase, Weeks 8 through 15, the design faculty will assist the students at they move their project through a design pipeline, taking the ideas developed in the Liquid phase into a design recommendation for production.
+During the Solid phase, Weeks 8 through 15, the design faculty will assist the students as they move their project through a design pipeline, taking the ideas developed in the Liquid phase into a design recommendation for production.